 What to Check on Your Commercial Roof

 Fallen debris can be one reason for commercial roof leaks.
-As snow blankets the roof, it hides leaves and tree branches that have fallen.
+As snow blankets the roof, it hides fallen leaves and tree branches.
 Uncleared debris can create a trap for water.
 Trapped water can leak through the roof’s membrane, causing major roof damage.

-What to Check: Keep watch for debris and remove it as soon as you can.
+What to Check: Keep watch for debris and remove it as soon as possible.

 Dramatic swings in temperature cause the roof to contract and expand.
 Any damage in the membrane has the potential to be the source of a leak.
 Once the snow clears, keep an eye out for tears or punctures.